bjssacademy/advanced-tdd/chapter11/chapter11.md

 ## 3 Tests with embedded logic

-"I can't beleive I'm having to debug the test code!"
+"I can't believe I'm having to debug the test code!"

 - Reason: Tests have conditional/loop logic inside them
 - Symptom: Difficult to follow what the test is doing